Skip to main content

 Women in Business History

 Melanie Sheehan is a historian of business, labor and political economy with a focus on the twentieth century United States.
 Her current book project examines how U.S. labor union leaders understood and attempted to influence policies promoting international trade and investment liberalization after World War II.
 The project traces how and why union leaders who had advocated for liberalization in the late 1940s and 1950s became disillusioned with the process of globalization by the 1970s and 1980s.
-Prior to joining the faculty at Kenyon College, she held the Harvard-Newcomen Fellowship at Harvard Business School.
+Prior to joining the faculty at Hartwick College, she held the Harvard-Newcomen Fellowship at Harvard Business School and a postdoctoral fellowship at Kenyon College.

 Copyright © The Business History Conference